joesan/joesan-me/content/posts/math/math-linear-regression.md

 In the above solution, I have just solved for m, which is the slope term in a Linear Regression.
 You can apply the same technique to solve for b!
 So what you effectively do is to differentiate one term while treating the others as a constant.
 In simple terms, this is called a partial derivative.
 A derivative is a measure of something that changes while a partial derivative is a measure of something that changes while treating everything else in this world as a constant!
-It's that simple! <i>More on <a href="https://en.wikipedia.org/wiki/Partial_derivative">Partial Derivatives</a></i> </br>
+It's that simple!
+Have a look here at the [Wikipedia article on Partial Derivatives!](https://en.wikipedia.org/wiki/Partial_derivative)

-What I have shown you here is a Simple Linear Regression, but the technique applies equally as good as a multi variate Linear Regression!
+What I have shown you here is a Simple Linear Regression, but the technique applies as good as a multi variate Linear Regression!
 Math is fucking fun - Once you understand it!